moussaclarke/bootstrap-5-multi-level-dropdown/README.md

 <script src="https://example.com/bootstrap5-multi-level-dropdown-browser.js"></script>
 ```
 ### Hover
-If you want a hover trigger, just add class and some custom styles to reduce spacing to avoid triggering mouseleave.
+If you want a hover trigger, you can just add class and some custom styles to reduce spacing to avoid triggering mouseleave.
 ```css
 .dropdown-hover-all .dropdown-menu,
 .dropdown-hover > .dropdown-menu.dropend {